benlavender/homelab-docs/guides/CheatSheet.md

 git branch -v
 # List both remote-tracking and local branches with their last commit message:
 git branch -av
+# List both remote-tracking and local branches with their last commit message as well as the upstream branch:
+git branch -avv
 # List branches that havn't yet been merged with HEAD:
 git branch --no-merged
 # List branches that have been merged with HEAD: